edwar7777/edwar7777.github.io/_posts/2020-06-29-NFS-clients-behind-NAT.md

 	all tcp 192.168.2.12:418 (192.168.1.10:838) -> 192.168.2.11:2049       ESTABLISHED:ESTABLISHED

+### Linux iptables experiment

+According to SNAT --to-source section in [Ubuntu Manpage: iptables](https://manpages.ubuntu.com/manpages/precise/en/man8/iptables.8.html):
+> If no port range  is  specified,  then  source  ports
+> below  512  will  be  mapped  to  other ports below 512: those between 512 and 1023
+> inclusive will be mapped to ports below 1024, and other ports  will  be  mapped  to
+> 1024 or above.
+Where possible, no port alteration will occur.

+New enough iptables should reserve privileged ports natively.

+With similar experiment settings to the previous:

+* Host: Windows 10, QEMU 5.1.92
+* Guest 1: NFS server, Debian 4.9.144-3
+* Guest 2: NAT-machine, Debian 4.9.144-3, no entry at all in /etc/exports
+* Guest 3-4: NFS clients 1 and 2, Debian 4.9.144-3 and FreeBSD bootonly installation CD (12.2-RELEASE-i386) respectively

+The NAT settings (4 commands only):

+	echo 1 > /proc/sys/net/ipv4/ip_forward
+	iptables -t nat -A POSTROUTING -o ens3 -j MASQUERADE iptables -A FORWARD -i ens3 -o br0 -m state --state RELATED,ESTABLISHED -j ACCEPT iptables -A FORWARD -i br0 -o ens3 -j ACCEPT

+Then the clients can mount the shares from the NFS server simultaneously in my experiment.

 ## References
 * [NFS server behind a PF firewall](http://blog.e-shell.org/227), via Google:<nfs client behind nat\>